TheNewStellW/vmware-operations-guide/content/Dashboards/Chapter 1 - Design Considerations/3.1.5-color-as-meaning/_index.md

 weight: 50
 ---

-It’s easier to see color than read numbers, if the color has meaning.
+It's easier to see color than read numbers, if the color has meaning.
 There are many occasions in operations that you just need to know if things are good or bad first, before diving into the actual raw value.
 Color is also easier at a glance, especially if you have read hundreds of numbers inside a large table.

 Here is the color I recommend: